szczyglis-dev/py-gpt/docs/source/configuration.rst

 * ``Model for evaluation``: Model used for evaluation with score/percentage (loop).
 If not selected, then current active model will be used.

-* ``Append and compare previous evaluation prompt in next evaluation``: If enabled, previous improvement prompt will be checked in next eval in loop.
+* ``Append and compare the previous evaluation prompt in the next evaluation``: If enabled, previous improvement prompt will be checked in next eval in loop.
 Default: False.

 * ``Split response messages``: Split response messages into separate context items in OpenAI Agents mode.
 Default: True.

 *General / v2*

-* ``Auto retrieve additional context from RAG``: Automatically retrieves additional RAG context at the beginning of a run when an index is provided.
+* ``Automatically retrieve additional context from RAG``: Automatically retrieves additional RAG context at the beginning of a run when an index is provided.
 Default: True.

 * ``Show full tool-chain in Agents v2``: When enabled, the final Agents v2 response stores and displays the full sequence of normal tool calls executed across the workflow.
 Each tool call is shown as its own expandable item with Request and Response data.
 Internal orchestration and worker-management tools are excluded.
 Default: False.